skruv/skruv/index.md

 routes are defined as an object with regex keys and it allows for named matchers to be passed to the imported components.
 The component `Link.js` creates an `a` tag that sets new urls on navigation.
 The router in this example is also a good way to show how to use state outside of components.
-In this example we also wrap renderNode in `for await (const state of sub) {}` to make it rerender on state updates.
-This is the normal way to handle rerendering on state changes.

 <example-code language="js" href="./examples/routing/index.js"></example-code>
 <example-code language="js" href="./examples/routing/router.js"></example-code>